-All X Window System files in Digital UNIX are located in the standard directories, such as /usr/bin/X11 and /usr/lib/X11.
+All X Window System files in Tru64 UNIX are located in the standard directories, such as /usr/bin/X11 and /usr/lib/X11.
 See Section 2.3 for lists of the X Window System files and their locations.
-CDE files can be found in the/usr/dt directory.

 This chapter lists windowing system documentation for end users, system administrators, and programmers.
 Chapter 2 discusses system administration topics; Chapter 3 explains how to customize X Window System resources; Chapter 4 contains programming information.